 The bad news is: yes, canola certainly does go rancid, meaning it won’t have an enjoyable taste to consume.

-The good news is: canola oil doesn’t really go off, in terms of whether it becomes unsafe to eat.
-It’s also really quick and easy to store, and there are prevention methods preserving it from going rancid.
+The good news is: canola oil doesn’t really go off in terms of whether it becomes unsafe to eat.
+It’s also really quick and easy to store, and there are methods to prevent it from going rancid.

 This way, unopened canola oil can last up to 1 year after its sell-by date in your cool kitchen cabinet before it starts smelling bad.